roman-milk/roman-milk.github.io/fucking-evolution.md

  They fuck their brains out all that day and night.

  He makes his exit.
 He decides to go back to Las Vegas.
-Report_Story #1